solaris-capital/clicksign-rs/README.md

 ---
 **Disclaimer**

-All person names and document numbers in the examples in this repository are fake.
+All person names and document numbers in the examples of this repository are fake.
 Any resemblance to real people is purely coincidental.

 ---